drduh/macOS-Security-and-Privacy-Guide/README.md

 Chrome also comes with a great [PDF viewer](http://0xdabbad00.com/2013/01/13/most-secure-pdf-viewer-chrome-pdf-viewer/).

 If you don't want to use Chrome, [Firefox](https://www.mozilla.org/en-US/firefox/new/) is an excellent browser as well.
 Or simply use both.
 See discussion in [issue #2](https://github.com/drduh/OS-X-Yosemite-Security-and-Privacy-Guide/issues/2).
+If using Firefox, see [TheCreeper/PrivacyFox](https://github.com/TheCreeper/PrivacyFox) for recomended privacy preferences.

 Create at least three profiles, one for browsing **trusted** web sites (email, banking), another for **untrusted** (link aggregators, news sites), and a third for a completely **cookie-less** and **script-less** experience.